-The International Congress for Jesuit Education Delegates (JESEDU-RIO2017) with the motto “United in a global network: A fire that kindles other fires” is just one month away.
-Organizers and participants are looking forward with “enthusiasm and consolation” to this global
+The International Congress for Jesuit Education Delegates (JESEDU-RIO2017) with the motto “United in a global network: A fire that kindles other fires” is just a few days away.
+Organizers and participants are looking forward with “enthusiasm and consolation” to this

 Last May 2017, the new president of the Latin American Conference of Provincials made public some new changes in the structures of the Conference that we think are of interest to those of you following the evolution of the network